sagjig/frop.py/README.md

 # frop.py
-download, type "python3 frop.py"/run "frop.py" to get the joke \n then hit enter to continue on with your life
+download, type "python3 frop.py"/run "frop.py" to get the joke
+then hit enter to continue on with your life